circleci/circleci-docs/jekyll/_cci2/artifacts.md

 2. In a Terminal window,
 `cd` to a directory
-where you want the artifact files.
+where you want
+to store the artifacts.

 3. Run the commands below,
 replacing all variables starting with a `:` with real values for your project.